 Chapter Fourteen “Animation is the most collaborative medium”

-Another fun touch to this chapter were the stamp marks on the pages that seem to resemble some Pixarians - Andrew Stanton, Brad Bird, Pete Docter and Bob Peterson.
+Another fun touch to this chapter was the stamp marks on the pages that seem to resemble some Pixarians – Andrew Stanton, Brad Bird, Pete Docter, and Bob Peterson.

 Chapter Sixteen “The search for entertainment”

 This chapter is storyboarding, storyboarding, storyboarding!
 With photos of the storyboards from Ratatouille, Monsters Inc, and a photo of the Pixar staffers paying homage to the Nine Old Men…and from what I can see, it looks like La Luna Director Enrico Casarosa holding a ukulele.

 The photos are one of the best parts of this book, it truly is a fun scrapbook for Pixar fans.

 Looking into Finding Nemo, the only thing that I will point out from this chapter is the amazing craftsmanship of the giant Bruce the Great White Shark that is swimming through a wall at Pixar Animation Studios.
 If this intrigues you, then you’ll love the booklet on the sharks within this chapter.

 This chapter is based on the film Wall-E, which is tied as my favorite Pixar film along with Monster’s Inc. and now Brave.
 This chapter is full of great quotes, photos, and sticker keepsakes – one photo that grabbed my attention was of the Wall-E mini red lunch cooler, it’s just as amazing as it sounds!

 “The question I know I’m gonna get asked for the rest of my life is, ‘Why Hello, Dolly?”
 Stanton sighs.
 To me, nothing can capture the emotion in Wall-E’s eyes quite like the song “It only takes a moment” – absolute perfection.